tinyerp/erppeek/docs/api.rst

 Client and Services
 -------------------

-The :class:`Client` object provides thin wrappers around XML-RPC services and their methods.
+The :class:`Client` object provides thin wrappers around Odoo RPC services and their methods.
 Additional helpers are provided to explore the models and list or install Odoo add-ons.